Sports Gazette

 Thaker highlighted how immensely Dassanayake’s return to the squad last year has helped.

 “Him coming into the Canadian system has completely changed how the board looks at cricket, how the players look at cricket.
 He brought a more professional look,” Thaker stressed.
 “Credit goes to captain (Saad Bin Zafar) and coach.
 They pushed a lot for these contracts.
-They pushed us a lot for ODI status…The whole system changed with coach and then captain coming in.”
+They pushed us a lot for ODI status.”

 All the work put in so far has yielded key results.
-Cricket’s inclusion into the Olympic program post the 2024 Games will also play a helping hand with cricket now set to get more Sport Canada funding and government attention as an Olympic sport.
-But Dassanayake is cautious not to take his eye off the ball.
-Up to the U-19 level, the talent base in Canadian cricket is as good as some of the bigger cricketing nations, the coach believes.
-However, the system lacks a domestic and first-class structure that propels young talent to the international level.
-Building that is the coach’s priority, and he is positive that funding and added attention that has recently come, assist with that goal.
+Cricket’s inclusion into the Olympic program for 2028 and beyond brings the sport more Sport Canada funding and government attention.
+But Dassanayake knows better than to take his eye off the ball.
+Building a strong grassroots system is the coach’s priority and he is positive that funding and the added attention that has recently come will assist with that goal.

 Global exposure

-From a player’s perspective, Thaker pointed out the importance of exposure to T20 leagues around the world.
+From a player’s perspective, Thaker pointed out the importance of exposure to global T20 leagues.

-“Even some of the players in the (Canadian) national team going into the big leagues and getting picked, like Afghanistan’s players did, that would be massive…The experience they would bring back, and then everybody will feel like we can do this too,” Thaker said.
+“Even some players in the national team going into the big leagues and getting picked, like Afghanistan’s players did, that would be massive…The experience they would bring back, and then everybody will feel like we can do this too,” Thaker said.

 Canada all-rounder Harsh Thaker.
 (Pic credit: Harsh Thaker)

-The T20 World Cup in June-July next year will come as a great opportunity to showcase their talents on a world stage.
+The T20 World Cup is a great opportunity to showcase their talents on the world stage.
 The biggest they have had so far!
 But going forward, “never losing” ODI status is among the highest of priorities for the coach and his team.

 Author